 Such tricks are well-known and you won’t be fooling anyone by pouring some blue colored vodka into a Listerine bottle.
 If you are going to smuggle some liquor aboard your next sailing, your best bet is to buy one of the cruise ship flask kits that are specifically made for the purpose of being undetected when going through security.
 These nonmetallic pouches are purposely designed to let no air bubbles when pouring liquor into the devices, making it undetectable.

 Many of these flasks have a nearly flawless track record of success.
 This Concealable and Reusable Cruise Flask Kit is currently the most popular alcohol smuggling device on Amazon and receives rave reviews.
 Check the most recent reviews.

 So what happens if you get caught sneaking alcohol onto a cruise ship?

 If you don’t buy a kit and hence get caught sneaking booze onto the cruise, typically security will just remove the liquor and may even offer to hold it for you until the end of the cruise.
-If you’ve put a bottle of booze into your suitcase that security finds, the likely outcome is that they’ll hold it for you until the final night, although it runs the risk of being confiscated.
-If you took sneaky tactics like putting alcohol in a mouthwash bottle, security will almost certainly confiscate it completely.
+If you’ve put a bottle of booze into your suitcase that security finds, the likely outcome is that they’ll hold it for you until the final night, although it does run the risk of being confiscated.
+If you took sneaky tactics like putting alcohol in a mouthwash bottle, security will almost certainly confiscate it.